-- Instruct him/her on how to obtain a SUNY card (may be used to borrow materials from the University Libraries, use the gym, and ride the University buses and CDTA buses 10, 11, and 12, but does not entitle the scholar to use the University Health Center; scholars’ dependents are ineligible to receive SUNY cards).
+- Instruct him/her on how to obtain a SUNY card (may be used to borrow materials from the University Libraries).
+Scholars’ dependents are ineligible to receive SUNY cards).

 - Provide a brief orientation about the University, Albany community, and discuss health insurance and evacuation insurance requirements with the Insurance Coordinator.